-As part of Project Sell-the-Townhouse, I am giving the house a good clean and in the process I stumbled on an amazing product for cleaning stainless steel and chrome.
+While trying to give the townhouse its best clean ever, I stumbled on an amazing product for cleaning stainless steel and chrome.
 Do your faucets get water spots?
-All of our bathroom faucets are relatively new, but they always look hazy from water spots - even after they have been cleaned.
+All of our bathroom faucets are relatively new, but they always look hazy from water spots - even after they have been cleaned with all-purpose bathroom cleaner.
 They just look permanently filmy, which was driving me nuts because they're new and I want them to show their newness.
 I've tried so many Pinterest tricks - I even rubbed lemons on them (what a mess)!
 But this cleaner makes them look so damn shiny, and it even helps repel water so they stay relatively spot-free.
-I just sprayed a little on a clean, dry cloth, wiped them down and BAM.
+I just sprayed a little on a clean, dry cloth, wiped them down and BAM!
 Shiny new faucets.

 Here are some photos so you can see the before and after: